NandishNaik01/NandishNaik01/README.md

 ### 🎓 Education

-- BE in Computer Science (JNNCE, Pursuing, 2024)
+- BE in Computer Science (JNNCE, 2024)
 - PUC (PCMB) from DVS (Ind) PU College (2020)
 - SSLC from Govt School Gajnoor (2018)